-Ended So Nine months eptember 30, 2005 For the Nine months Ended September 30, 2004 Revenue \$ - \$ 22 Loss from discontinued equipment manufacturing operations, net of tax (96)
+For the Nine Ended Septe 2005 mber 30, or the Nine months aded September 30, 2004 Revenue \$ \$ 22 Loss from discontinued equipment manufacturing operations, net of tax (96)

 Taesung

 On June 14, 2004, the Company entered into an Asset Purchase Agreement whereby all the assets and liabilities of its Taesung equipment manufacturing division in Korea were sold to a third party for \$345 which is payable by the third party in four equal installments with the last installment being due on June 30, 2005.
 As of March 31, 2004, management determined that no impairment was anticipated on the divestiture of its Taesung division.
 Ultimately, the sale resulted in a loss of approximately \$184.
 The loss from operations for the three and nine months ended September 30, 2004 totaled \$0 and \$653 and is included in the loss from discontinued equipment manufacturing operations for the period.